Learning Interpolations between Boltzmann Densities: Approximating the transport field

 Regarding the second item of the above list, an analytical expression for $V_t$ is not easy to find if we are given a family of energy functions $f_t$.
-This would amount to solving Eq. \ref{def_eq}, which is difficult in general.
-Therefore we will parametrize $V_t$ with a neural network and train it to minimize the amount by which the pair $(f_t,V_t)$ fails to satisfy the deformation equation.
-We begin by recalling the deformation equation,
+This would amount to solving (\ref{cont_eq}), which is difficult in general.
+Therefore we will parametrize $V_t$ with a neural network and train it to minimize the amount by which the pair $(f_t,V_t)$ fails to satisfy the continuity equation.
+We begin by recalling the continuity equation,